The Shortlist of Well-Made and Essential Heavy Flannels Every Denimhead Should Own

 - Available in red and yellow

 Lost & Found ship from Canada.
-If they are sold out, or if you are looking for other places to buy Real McCoy’s, try: Clutch Café (ship from the UK), The Real McCoy’s international (ship from the UK), directly from the Real McCoy’s (ship from Japan), Standard & Strange (ship from the USA)
+If they are sold out, or if you are looking for other places to buy Real McCoy’s, try: Clutch Café (UK), The Real McCoy’s international (UK), directly from the Real McCoy’s (Japan), and Standard & Strange (US).

 Seattle-based Filson has leaned hard into the rugged outdoorsman and workwear categories since the end of the nineteenth century.
 Originally, they focused on outfitting Klondike-bound prospectors.
 Their focus was on rugged garments, blankets, sleeping bags, and boots that would stand up against the elements and against anything the miners could throw at them.